How Often Should You Wash Your Bra? Experts Weigh In

 What's the best way to wash an underwire bra?

-If you gulped at the thought of a bi-wear wash, Koch assures that routine cleaning quickly becomes second nature overtime.
+Although such frequent bra-washing sounds overwhelming, Koch assures that routine cleaning quickly becomes second nature over time.
 And as for methodology: "There's only one way," says Koch, a hand-wash purist.
-Unlike most other clothing, bras contain 35 to 40 pieces, as well as metal, which will quickly weather in the washing machine.
-Instead he tells clients to opt for a low-suds detergent, like Forever New or the customer-favorite Soak, and simply wash in the bathroom sink for 4 to 5 minutes before hanging on the shower rod or towel rack to dry overnight.
-No need for a half-hour commitment.
+Unlike most other clothing, bras contain 35 to 40 pieces, as well as metal, which can quickly weather in the washing machine.
+Instead, he tells clients to opt for a low-suds detergent, like The Laundress Delicate Wash ($19; amazon.com) or the customer-favorite Soak ($16; amazon.com), and gently wash—not wring—in the bathroom sink for four to five minutes before hanging on the shower rod or towel rack to dry overnight.